Vfold-RNA/RLDOCKScore/README.md

-# RLDOCKScore - Refined RLDOCK scoring function for RNA-ligand pose prediction and virtual screening
+# RLDOCKScore - A Scoring Function for RNA-Ligand Docking and Small Molecule Virtual Screening

 ## Platform Requirements (Tested)
 The following are tested system settings, other hardware/software could also work but has not been tested.